The number of monuments currently recorded is 24591

 Monuments and memorials reflect important values within the community that should be documented and preserved, and this website aims to help in the preservation of this aspect of the cultural history of Australia.

 We do not record monuments or memorials that have been erected by families to commemorate family members.
 We consider these to be private monuments.
+Also, historical plaques which do not commemorate an event are not recorded either.

 While every effort is made to validate the entries, we have been unable to personally verify every entry due to the vastness of the country and our limited resources.